Welcome to Jessie Bakes Classic Cakes Part 3

-This is the second recipe in my new baking series: Jessie Bakes Classic Cakes.
+This is the third recipe in my latest baking series: Jessie Bakes Classic Cakes.
 Simple, timeless, comforting cake recipes that ANYONE can easily make time and time again.

 - Filled with chopped walnuts